- January 14, 2021

 Senior Project Manager

-Full-Depth Reclamation (FDR) is the process of pulverizing all layers of existing asphalt pavements in place to depths of up to 20 inches.
-FDR has grown in popularity as equipment has evolved and recycling efforts have heightened.
-The pulverized layers are reclaimed to provide a homogeneous base layer to support a new, thinner surface layer section of asphalt.
-FDR is best for high severity distressed or failed pavements, where rehabilitation methods including maintenance or mill and overlay, are not enough to rejuvenate the pavement.
+With FDR, pulverized layers are reclaimed to provide a homogeneous base layer to support a new, thinner surface layer section of asphalt.
+FDR is best for high severity distressed or failed pavements, where rehabilitation methods are not enough to rejuvenate the pavement.
 For added stability, the reclaimed base layer can be chemically or mechanically stabilized.
 Chemical stabilization introduces cement, lime, kiln dust, or emulsified asphalt to improve binding of the materials.
 Mechanical stabilization adds other aggregates or RAP to strengthen the reclaimed base.

 Roadway owners and paving contractors are realizing the benefits of FDR as this eco-friendly technology grows in practice:

-• Cost Savings: Recent bid analysis has shown FDR to be 20 to 30 percent less expensive than traditional removal and replacement methods.
-FDR without added stabilization typically ranges in cost from $17 to $20 per square yard.
-As more robust and improved reclaimers and pulverizing equipment become available, prices will likely decrease, making FDR more viable than traditional reconstruction practices.
+- Cost Savings: As more robust and improved reclaimers and pulverizing equipment become available, prices will likely decrease, making FDR more viable than traditional reconstruction practices.
 Additional cost savings are realized through less equipment and materials used, fewer construction personnel, and more pavement service life.

-• Time Savings: Construction time is shorter with less disruption to the end user.
-FDR’s single process of reclaiming existing materials in place typically takes one-third of the time of traditional methods, which require multiple processes including removal, hauling, re-preparing the subgrade, and replacing with new aggregate base.
+- Time Savings: Construction time is shorter with less disruption to the end user.
+FDR’s single process of reclaiming existing materials in place typically takes one-third of the time of traditional methods, which require multiple processes such as removal, hauling, re-preparing the subgrade, and replacing with new aggregate base.

-• Reduced Waste: Since all the site’s material is recycled, unnecessary waste is prevented, resulting in less waste in our landfills.
-Fewer trucks leads to a reduction in fuel consumption and emissions.
+- Reduced Waste: Since all the site’s material is recycled, unnecessary waste is prevented, resulting in less waste in our landfills.
+Fewer trucks lead to a reduction in fuel consumption and emissions.

 While implementing the FDR process, these practices should be considered: